bmewburn/intelephense-docs/README.md

     globalStoragePath?: string;

     //Optional licence key or absolute path to a text file containing the licence key.
-    //Licence key can be provided here if client does not support workspace/configuration requests. licenceKey?: string;
+    //Licence key can be provided here if the client does not support workspace/configuration requests. licenceKey?: string;

     //Optional flag to clear server state.